Campionnn/SkyShards/README.md

 - Instantly search for any Sky Shard and see its fusion requirements.
 - Calculate the optimal path and resources needed to craft or upgrade shards.
-- Adjust pet levels, Kuudra tier, and other settings for accurate, personalized results.
+- Adjust shard levels, Kuudra tier, and other settings for accurate, personalized results.
 - Use advanced options like "Max Stats" or "Reset" for quick scenario testing.
 - Enjoy a compact, color-coded, and mobile-friendly interface.